UpCloudLtd/upcloud-python-api/docs/Server.md

 ```

-Currently available Storage operating systems are the following UpCloud public templates:
-Valid Operating Systems cam be retrieved with 'manager.get_templates()'.
+Currently available operating system templates can be retrieved with 'manager.get_templates()'.
 More information on this method can be found in storage_mixin documentation.

 Please refer to the [API documentation](https://www.upcloud.com/static/downloads/upcloud-apidoc-1.1.1.pdf) for the allowed Server attributes.